 2) Am just asking to just sound smart

 3) Or just want to seem interested –

 but it happens.
-This writeup is my plead to have us stop asking for simple answers.
-It’s counterproductive to us getting real information and makes us all an easy target for jokes and eye rolling.
+This episode is my plead to have us stop asking for simple answers.
+It’s counterproductive to us getting real information and makes us all an easy target for jokes and eye-rolling.

 This is where I get the fuel for topics of many of my previous articles.. ”Carbs are bad, no wait they’re good” – “all calories are the same, no wait! you have to eat paleo”,” – “Crossfit is bad right?”

 what?!
 Why?
 How?
 Agh!
 Etc, etc forever and ever wasting our time.